matuzo/matuzoat/src/blog/even-more-css-part1.md

 Progressive enhancement is amazing.
 Building websites layer by layer allows for a cleaner separation of concerns, which makes the website more accessible.
 If one layer doesn't work in a specific browser, it doesn't matter because the layers below will make sure that users can still access our content.

-Improve the experience of your users by making it to one of your core principles.
-You can learn more about Progressive Enhancement in the following articles.
+Improve the experience of your users by making Progressive Enhancement to one of your core principles.
+You can learn more about it in the following articles:

 ### Resources